renproject/darknode-cli/README.md

 curl https://www.github.com/renproject/darknode-cli/releases/latest/download/update.sh -sSfL | sh
 ```

+> Note: make sure you are using Terraform version 0.12!
+To upgrade Terraform, download the executable for your operating system from https://www.terraform.io/downloads.html and copy it to `$HOME/.darknode/bin/terraform`.

 This will update your Darknode CLI to the latest version without affecting any of your deployed node.

 ## Usage